-The Department of Geosciences at Western Michigan University is one of the oldest existing programs of its kind in the United States.
+The Department of Geological and Environmental Sciences at Western Michigan University is one of the oldest existing programs of its kind in the United States.
 Since our department's inception in 1965, we have continually taken pride in our field, our department and our students for the reasons listed below.

 The field of geosciences is…

 - One of the most actively recruited disciplines with the highest earned income in all of the STEM fields.
-Successful students have exciting and innovative employment opportunities in the oil industry, remote sensing, hydrogeology, environmental studies, climatology and other Earth science disciplines.
+Successful students have exciting and innovative employment opportunities in the oil industry, remote sensing, hydrogeology, environmental conservation, public service, climatology and myriad other Earth science disciplines.

-- The most interdisciplinary educational and research experience in the STEM fields.
-In the geosciences, students gain experience in physics, chemistry, mathematics and engineering.
+- The most interdisciplinary educational and research experience in STEM.
+In the geosciences, students gain experience in physics, chemistry, biology, mathematics and engineering.
 This exposure opens up more opportunities for graduates.
-For example, geochemistry majors are both chemists and geologists; hydrogeologists are trained in geology as well as modeling (geological engineering) and geophysics students know both geology and physics.
+For example, geochemistry majors are both chemists and geologists; hydrogeologists are trained in geology as well as modeling (geological engineering) and geophysics students learn both geology and physics.

 - Our innovative course offerings encompass one of the strongest hydrogeology and remote sensing programs in the nation.